Research Terminal

 • Vehicle affordability versus comparable internal-combustion models.

-• Total cost of ownership, including energy, maintenance, insurance, and depreciation.
+• Total cost of ownership, including energy, maintenance, insurance, depreciation, and downtime.

 • Charging speed and charger uptime in real-world use.